k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Run the Catalog to Identify Tables Relation and Order

-Running the discovery for the table's interfaces.
-Once job is completed, the interface metadata will be retrieved from the Catalog.
+Run the discovery job on the table's interfaces.
+Once the job is completed, the interface metadata will be retrieved from the Catalog.

-Note that if you define a different interface in the target environment, you need to runt he discovery process on the **target interface** in order to get the table's list, order, and fields from Catalog.
+Note that if you define a different interface in the target environment, you need to run the discovery process on the **target interface** in order to get the table's list, order, and fields from Catalog.

 ## Step 5 - Special Handling and Disabling Tables' Selection

 ###  TableLevelInterfaces MTable

-The **TableLevelInterfaces** MTable enables to either disable a tables' selection from a given DB or set a special handling for the tables that belong to a given DB.
+The **TableLevelInterfaces** MTable enables either disabling a table's selection from a given DB or setting a special handling for the tables that belong to a given DB.

 By default, the MTable is populated with the TDM DBs to disable a selection of TDM tables by a TDM task.
-It is possible to populate additional DB interfaces in order to exclude them from the table selection in the TDM task or in order to set a special handling for their tables.
+It is possible to populate additional DB interfaces in order to exclude them from the table selection in the TDM task or to set special handling for their tables.
 A separate record needs to be set for each DB interface.
 The following settings should be populated for each record:

-- **interface_name** - the DB interface name as defined in the TDM project implementation.
+- **interface_name** - the DB interface name defined in the TDM project implementation.

 - **suppress_indicator** - if **true**, the DB tables are excluded from the tables' selection in the TDM task.
 If this field is **false**, the interface's tables can be selected in a TDM task.

 - **truncate_indicator** - by default, the TDM runs a delete on the table in the target environment before loading it.
-If you have a permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.
+If you have permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.

 - **count_indicator** - is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
 Set the indicator to false, if required, in order to avoid counting the records in the target.